matthewawhite/algorithms/README.md

+# Algorithms
+Compilation of basic Java algorithms(just sorts) and a timer used to analyze the efficiency of each implementation.

-# algorithms
+# Future improvements
-Compilation of Java algorithms

-Need to improve UI using JavaFX
+Need to improve UI using JavaFX.

+Add search algorithms with comparison (i.e. Dijkstra, A*, BFS, DFS)